JaimeValdemoros/4th-year-project/README.md

   Lots of debug messages are enabled so you might have to go looking for 'screen-write' events in between.

 Runs about 2750 LOC for compiler and 1850 LOC for virtual machine

+While the project works as is, it still requires a lot of cleanup in terms of dead code, better messages and far more commenting which I will provide over time.